Best earplugs for concerts

 Worth checking out

-What you need to know: These are ideal for people who don’t want their earplugs to stand out, thanks to the completely clear stem.
+What you need to know: These are ideal for people who don’t want their earplugs to stand out, thanks to their completely clear stem.

-What you’ll love: They are comfortable to wear, include three tip sizes and a small carry case included and the sound is filtered, not blocked, so that you can hear the music clearly.
+What you’ll love: They’re comfortable to wear and include three tip sizes and a small carry case.
+The sound is filtered, not blocked, so you can hear the music clearly.

 What you should consider: If you want a neck cord or keychain case, they’re sold separately.